sixteenmiles/btmpkdui/README.md

 - Doesn't currently handle a 4th pet from Dragon Tooth.
 - Pet buffs don't display properly.
+- The purple colour is subject to change.
+I suck at choosing good colours.

 **If you want the 3-pet window but don't want it with the btmpkdUI style then download the file in the Pet Window (Three Pets) folder and use that.**